 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Granite or whinstone, as built, no insulation (assumed) ★★☆☆☆ Roof Pitched, 150 mm loft insulation Pitched, no insulation (assumed) ★★★☆ ★☆☆☆☆ ★★★★☆ ★☆☆☆☆ Floor Suspended, no insulation (assumed) Solid, no insulation (assumed) Windows Some double glazing ★★☆☆☆ ★★☆☆☆ Main heating Boiler and radiators, oil ★★★ ☆☆ ★★★ ☆ Main heating controls Programmer, room thermostat and TRVs ★★★☆ ★★★ ☆ Secondary heating Room heaters, wood logs - Hot water From main system ★★★ ☆☆ ★★★☆☆ Lighting Low energy lighting in 91% of fixed outlets
+Element Description Energy Efficiency Environmental Walls Sandstone, as built, no insulation (assumed) Cavity wall, as built, insulated (assumed) ★★☆☆☆ ★★★★☆ ★★☆☆☆ ★★★★☆ Roof Pitched, insulated (assumed) Roof room(s), limited insulation (assumed) Roof room(s), no insulation ★★★☆☆ ★★★☆☆ ★★★☆☆ $ \begin{array}{c} \star \star \star \diamond \diamond \\ \star \star \star \diamond \diamond \\ \star \star \star \diamond \diamond \\ \star \star \star \diamond \diamond \end{array} $ Floor Suspended, no insulation (assumed) Solid, no insulation (assumed) Solid, insulated (assumed) Windows Mostly double glazing ★★☆☆☆ ★★☆☆☆ Main heating Boiler and radiators, mains gas ★★★★☆ ★★★ ☆ Main heating controls Programmer, TRVs and bypass ★★★☆☆ ★★★☆☆ Secondary heating Room heaters, dual fuel (mineral and wood) - Hot water From main system ★★★ ☆ ★★★★ ☆ Lighting Below average lighting efficiency ★★☆☆☆ ★★☆☆☆